retreat-manager/yk-retreat-guidelines/README.md

 - [ ] no cooking in the kitchen
 - [ ] do not use temple phone unless you've spoke with the caretaker first
 - [ ] communicate with lhakhang caretaker if you need assitance
-- [ ] must checkin in weekly via phone, text or on Lhakhang access day
+- [ ] checkin weekly via text, so we know you are all right and don't need anything.

 ## Respect for fellow retreatants